 She felt her resolve strengthen at his plea for help.
 She might be delusional with her blood loss.
 She might be too weak to come to her.
 She nodded, giving herself the last bit of pep she needed.
 “I’m coming, Justice.”

 She walked, taking larger steps, feeling emboldened, until she reached the end of the hallway and turned to the last room.
 She opened the door, which groaned in protest.
 She saw the room was lit with a pale blue light.
 She looked around to find several candles burning, each of them illuminated with a blue flame.
 At the back wall, just standing there, was the shadowy figure of Justice.
 Tamara could only make out her form, none of the details.
 She took a step toward her, and her shoe slipped on something.
 She glanced down, unable to really make out what she was sliding on… something slick… thick… she leaned down and touched it, pressing it between her fingers and realizing right away that it was blood.

 “Justice,” she said, looking up at her sister.
 “You’re really hurt.
 There’s a lot of blood here… and all the blood from the crash.
 You need help.
 Why are you hiding in here?”

 The blue flames on the candles started to burn brighter, growing larger, lighting the room more and fully revealing Justice to her.
 She stifled a scream.
-Her sister’s legs were coated in black blood, one of her arms was mangled and lifeless.
-Her chest had a deep laceration that exposed muscle and bone.
+Her sister’s legs were coated in dark red blood, one of her sister’s arms was mangled and lifeless.
+The girl’s torso had a deep laceration that exposed muscle and bone.
 Her face was masked in total darkness, like a shadow that couldn’t be moved.